Call for Research Abstracts: Deadline is April 15, 2022

 Tuesday, May 17, 2022

-Baylor College of Medicine’s Center of Excellence in Health Equity, Research and Training (Baylor COE) is soliciting conference session proposals for the Center’s Fourth Annual Summer Research Summit, on Thursday, May 20, 2021.
-The plenary and concurrent sessions connected are generally connected with the annual theme and overall learning objectives for the conference (see below).
-The theme for this year’s summit is Strengthening Our Commitment to Racial and Social Justice to Improve Public Health.
+Baylor College of Medicine’s Center of Excellence in Health Equity, Research and Training (Baylor COE) is soliciting conference session proposals for the Center’s Fourth Annual Summer Research Summit, on Tuesday, May 17, 2022 with a Student/Trainee Pre-Conference on the day prior (May 16).
+Each year, we host a networking and poster session for presentation of original research connected with the annual theme and overall learning objectives for the conference (see below).
+Posters will be displayed throughout the conference, with dedicated time for attendees to view the posters.
+There will also be a poster competition.
+At least one of the authors must attend the conference. (see below).
+The theme for this year’s summit is Academic-Community Partnerships: Change Agents for Advancing Health Equity.

 Proposals should be thought-provoking, and accessible to a broad technical and lay audience.
 We are particularly interested in proposals that address one of the following areas:

-The plenary and concurrent sessions are one-hour in length, and generally include 10-15 minutes for Q&A. Presentations are recorded and archived for future educational use by the Baylor COE.
+The virtual Health Equity Research Showcase and Poster Competition will be from 1:30 to 3:30 p.m. on Tuesday, May 17, 2022.
+Digital copies of research abstracts and video recordings of posters are archived for future educational use by the Baylor COE.
 Presenters do not have to be affiliated with Baylor College of Medicine.
 We welcome submissions from all disciplines and levels including faculty, staff and trainees at academic medical centers and other higher education institutions, private-practice healthcare professionals, government agencies, community organizations, health care organizations, and research institutions.

 Conference Learning Objectives and Target Audience